• Skip to primary navigation

 • 📖 Recipe

-My version of beef chow mein features fresh chow mein noodles fried in a delicious sauce with succulent beef, napa cabbage, carrots, mung bean sprouts, and green onions.
-It's better-than-takeout and it will save you $15-20!
+My version of beef chow mein features fresh chow mein noodles stir-fried in a soy-based sauce with succulent beef, napa cabbage, carrots, mung bean sprouts, and green onions.

-The saucy noodles complement the tender beef and vegetables so well, making it a crowd pleaser especially in my home!
+The saucy chewy noodles complement the beef steak and vegetables perfectly, making it a crowd pleaser, especially in my home!

 beef chow mein